 One challenge posed by densification is that Voss is surrounded by mountains, limiting the space for residential development.
-In addition, residents need to live close to the train station to take advantage of the abbreviated commute to Bergen offered by the fast train.
-Together, these conditions meant that the historic city center had the most potential for densification.
-Shown below, three areas in particular stood out.
+Also, residents need to live close to the train station to take advantage of the abbreviated commute to Bergen offered by the fast train.
+Together, these conditions meant that the historic city centre had the most potential for densification.
+Shown below, three areas, in particular, stood out.

 Then, the question becomes how to best densify without compromising the character of the town or the living qualities of existing residents?

 I decided to focus on three comprehensive design goals: (1) preserve the view of the surrounding neighbours, (2) create as many apartments as possible with a lake view and (3) design outdoor areas that would be attractive to residents and visitors alike.
 I developed three site concepts catering to all of these demands and, in this post, I will describe how using Spacemaker’s software would have improved my decision-making in terms of concept development and time management.

 In the summer of 2019, I started working for Spacemaker and found myself with a powerful platform at hand that allowed me to test my assumptions in a data-driven manner — in a fraction of the time, with more accuracy and comprehensiveness than I could have achieved using just my architectural instinct and education.

 The insights I received from Spacemaker are threefold: (1) The view analysis proved that the new buildings would not block the view of the neighbours as much as I thought they would (2) but it also revealed that a smaller number of apartments would have a lake view.
 Also, the noise and wind analysis showed (3) that the outdoor areas would not meet the level of comfort that I expected.

 The construction sector is the least digitized industry in the world.
 Many workflows and ways of working have not changed for decades, including the way I worked: drawing on tracing paper and basing the concepts on estimates of how the wind, sun, views, and noise would affect the buildings.